 4. Ice Caves

-The Prairie Mountain and Beaver Flat hikes are included in 'Before the Gate' because the trail-heads are a very short walk past the gate in winter and spring.
+The Prairie Mountain and Beaver Flat hikes are included in 'Before the Gate' because the trail-heads are a very short walk past the gate in winter and early spring.

 6. Beaver Flats